-For anyone (including children), your weight depends on how much energy you take in (the calories in food and drink) and how much energy your body uses (burns) up:
+For anyone (including children), your weight depends on how much energy you take in (from food and drink) and how much energy your body uses (burns) up:

-- If the amount of calories that you eat equals the amount of energy that your body uses up, then your weight remains stable.
+- If the amount of energy that you eat equals the amount of energy that your body uses up, then your weight remains stable.

-- If you eat more calories than you burn up, you put on weight.
+- If you take in more energy than you burn up, you put on weight.
 The excess energy is converted into fat and stored in your body.

 The reasons why energy taken in may not balance energy used up and may lead to weight gain in children, include the following:

 How much a child eats and drinks

 Many children are overweight or obese simply because they eat and drink more than their body needs.
 Having too many foods that are sugary or fatty is a common problem.
 Sugary drinks also are often part of the problem.